baggepinnen/MonteCarloMeasurements.jl/README.md

 end
 p = 0 ± 1
 ```
 Ideally, half of the particles should turn out negative and half positive when applying `negsquare(p)`.
-However, this will not happen as the `x > 0` will use the mean of the particles to decide the branch and execute this branch for all particles.
+However, this will not happen as the `x > 0` is not defined for uncertain values.
 To circumvent this, define `negsquare` as a primitive using `register_primitive` described below.
+Particles will then be propagated one by one through the entire function `negsquare`.
 Common such functions from `Base`, such as `max/min` etc. are already registered.

+Sometimes, defining a primitive function can be difficult, such as when the uncertain parameters are baked into some object.
+In such cases, we can call the function `unsafe_comparisons(true)`, which defines all comparison operators for uncertain values to compare using the `mean`.
+Note however that this enabling this is somewhat *unsafe* as this corresponds to a fallback to linear uncertainty propagation, why it's turned off by default.
+We also provide the macro
+`@unsafe_comparisons ex` to enable mean comparisons only locally in the expression `ex`.

 # Overloading a new function
 If a method for `Particles` is not implemented for your function `yourfunc`, the pattern looks like this